Patent Lawyer vs. Patent Attorney – what’s the Difference?

 - They also help clients manage their IP portfolios, advise on patents and registrations held by others, and advise on whether developments infringe or might infringe rights held by others.

-Contact Caska IP Patent Attorneys to learn how we can assist you.
+Contact IP & to learn how our Patent & Trade Mark Attorneys can assist you.